-- · preclinical testing, - clinical trials, - · clinical supplies and related formulation and design costs, and - salaries and other personnel-related expenses.
+- preclinical testing, - · clinical trials, - · clinical supplies and related formulation and design costs, and - · compensation and other personnel-related expenses.

-Research and development expense decreased to \$1.5 million in the second quarter of 2012 from \$2.4 million in the second quarter of 2011 and to \$3.1 million in the first half of 2012 from \$4.6 million in the first half of 2011.
-The decrease was primarily due to lower headcount and related compensation in 2012 compared to 2011.
-Research and development expenses included non-cash stock related compensation costs of \$0.8 million in the first half of 2012 and \$1.5 million in the first half of 2011.
+Research and development expense decreased to \$1.1 million in the second quarter of 2013 from \$1.5 million in the second quarter of 2012 and to \$2.3 million in the first half of 2013 from \$3.1 million in the first half of 2012, primarily due to lower cash-based bonus and other compensation in 2013 as compared to 2012.
+Research and development expenses included non-cash stock related compensation expense of \$0.3 million in the second quarter of 2013, \$0.4 million in the second quarter of 2012, \$0.6 million in the first half of 2013 and \$0.8 million in the first half of 2012.

 We expect research and development expenses to fluctuate over the next several years as we continue our development efforts.
 We expect our development efforts to result in our drug candidates progressing through various stages of clinical trials.
 Our research and development expenses may fluctuate from period to period due to the timing and scope of our development activities and the results of clinical trials and preclinical studies.
+We also expect non-cash equity related expenses to increase in the future.